TheMitchWorksPro/DevEnv-SetUp-Help/GitHub_win7/GH_Intro_OtherUsefulCommands.md

 # Other Useful Commands on GIT

 This topic organizes misc. useful commands into these sections:

 1. LINUX and Git Syntx
 2. Common and Useful Git Commands
 3. Commands used in Debugging of Common Problems
   1 .gitignore and related setup and debugging help
+4. Stashing Changes (to Commit Later) and Accessing What is Stashed - Used to Avoide Merge Conflicts
-4. Basic Help Commands
+5. Basic Help Commands
-5. Dangerous Commands
+6. Dangerous Commands

 ## LINUX and Git Syntx